nylas-samples/nylas-code-samples-starter/README.md

 ### Gather environment variables

-You'll need the following values:
+You'll need the following values from the Nylas Dashboard:

 ```text
 ACCESS_TOKEN = ""